List of Terminator: The Sarah Connor Chronicles characters: Cromartie

 Later, in the season two episode "The Mousetrap", Cromartie kidnapped Charley Dixon's wife, Michelle, to lure Sarah out so it could hunt John without interference.
 After Sarah, Charley and Derek Reese arrived, it set off a bomb where Michelle Dixon was held.
 Most of them survived, but Michelle was fatally wounded by the bomb's shrapnel and died from severe blood loss.
 Cromartie mimicked Sarah's voice in a phone call to John to bring him out into public, but John spotted Cromartie stalking him and runs to escape.
 Cromartie dove into the ocean after John, and sank to the bottom, nearly dragging John down with it, though John escaped by a narrow margin.
-However, Cromartie was later shown walking out of the ocean, which indicates that Terminators are capable of surviving under water.
-It later appeared at Michelle Dixon's funeral, probably waiting to find John Connor.
+However, Cromartie was later shown walking out of the ocean.
+It later appeared at Michelle Dixon's funeral, probably waiting to find John.

 In the episode "Brothers of Nablus," during its continuous search for the Connors, Cromartie saved Ellison from a double sent by Skynet.
 Despite the cyborg's mission, it is shown that Cromartie disagrees with Skynet's belief that Ellison is useless since leaving the FBI and holds that Ellison can still lead it to the Connors even though the former agent is no longer under the employ of the FBI.
 These events lead Ellison to intensify his obsession to bring the cyborg down as the former agent is unwilling to be his pawn.
 This event is also a reminder of how terminators are loyal to their mission, not their creator.

 After pursuing John and Riley to Mexico with Sarah as a hostage, Cromartie was led into a trap by Ellison and gunned down by Sarah, Derek, Cameron, and ultimately John.
 The team buried the endoskeleton outside a Mexican church, promising Ellison to return with materials to destroy it permanently, and Sarah destroyed its CPU beyond repair with the butt of an MP5, apparently "killing" it once and for all.
-The title of this episode, "Mr. Ferguson Is Ill Today," is a reference to Cromartie's initial appearance in the pilot episode when it masqueraded as John Connor's substitute teacher.
+The title of this episode, "Mr. Ferguson Is Ill Today," is a reference to Cromartie's initial appearance in the pilot episode when it masqueraded as John's substitute teacher.

 In the episode "Complications", Ellison exhumes Cromartie's endoskeleton at the request of the T-1001 posing as (the long deceased) Catherine Weaver.
-In the following episode, "Strange Things Happen At The One Two Point", Weaver reveals to Ellison that her Babylon project team have repaired Cromartie's body and connected it to the sentient computer mind that the Babylon team developed from Andy Goode's Turk chess computer – the starting point of the artificial intelligence believed destined to become Skynet.
+In the following episode, "Strange Things Happen At The One Two Point", Weaver reveals to Ellison that her Babylon project team have repaired Cromartie's body and connected it to the sentient computer mind that the team developed from Andy Goode's Turk chess computer – the starting point of the artificial intelligence believed destined to become Skynet.
 Operating Cromartie's former head as its avatar, the Babylon AI politely greets a shocked Ellison and identifies itself as "John Henry", a name recently given to it by the late Dr. Boyd Sherman.